 I think it's the first place to start thinking about them.
 It's not the last place.
-And I think I talked about artificial intelligence in this piece here as really a terrible ending point.
-For example, in the way, in which one might think about computational intelligence in the sense that we've got seven plus billion humans on the earth and the most strategical and ethical investment cannot be creating machines that will displace them.
+And I think I talked about artificial intelligence in this piece here as really a terrible ending point for example.
+In the way, in which one might think about computational intelligence in the sense that we've got seven plus billion humans on the earth and the most strategical and ethical investment cannot be creating machines that will displace them.
 It has to be in creating machines that will do things that they can't do, and that can link them together in ways that they couldn't be linked together before.
 And so this is the ship of Theseus idea that as we're replacing these pieces, these new pieces, aren't exactly like the old pieces.

 James Evans (13m 23s):

 And if we select those designs, right, those replacements piece by piece to counteract limitations, biases to compliment the existing pieces, then the entire enterprise becomes a very different thing.
 And I think ancient based models are interesting.
 They, as you said, I mean merged 30 years ago in some ways, you know, in the 1990s.
-And I would say they've become really important again, in the age of large scale data.
+And I would say they've become really important again in the age of large scale data.
 And why is that well, because how do you have a hypothesis?
 The answer to any hypothesis in that context is like an enormous, super high dimensional data scape.
-So it's like, what's, what's the question to which that thing is an answer.
+So it's like, what's, what's the question to which that thing is an answer?

 James Evans (14m 5s):

 And the answer is there's no human question to which that's an answer.
 And so I would say agent-based models and other kinds of simulations, which aren't necessarily, agent-based where you take a hypothesis from first principles and you simulate that hypothesis in an agent-based scenario, or in some other scenario, the creates basically a world of simulated or hypothesized data that you can lay on top of the actual data.
-And I think one of the powerful advances really in the last 15 years, or even the last for the last decade has been the way in which neural networks and other kinds of data compression approaches are allowing the massive integration of very different kinds of images and film and text and tables and the results of these simulations and these hypotheses.
+And I think one of the powerful advances really in the last 15 years, or even the last for the last decade has been the way in which neural networks and other kinds of data compression approaches are allowing the massive integration of very different kinds of data, of images and film and text and tables and the results of these simulations and these hypotheses.

 James Evans (14m 60s):

 So basically all of a sudden, now you can basically put, you know, your questions or your expectations and the data inside like the same framework at the same time.
-And what that analysis to do is, is develop machines.
-They're smart enough to anticipate what will surprise us to anticipate what we will find interesting.
+And what that analysis to do is, is develop machines that are smart enough to anticipate what will surprise us to anticipate what we will find interesting.
 So rather than just like generating uncle loads of garbage with unsupervised approaches, these approaches can difference what it is that they find from what it is that we expect to identify precisely the kinds of things that we would find interesting, not to say that those are the only things that we should explore, but it will dramatically augment human capacity to imagine and explore.

 Michael Garfield (15m 43s):

-So you make an interesting point about this in the piece where you talk about quoting Sue Soochow and Griffiths experimental design as algorithm design and how this changes the way that we think about trying to take random samples.
+So you make an interesting point about this in the piece where you talk about quoting Sue Suchow and Griffiths experimental design as algorithm design and how this changes the way that we think about trying to take random samples.
 And instead it's like you just said, it's a shift towards inference where you're leaning on the machine and the machine is leaning on you in order to actually guide research into a space.
 You know, I remember thinking about Jennifer Dunn's work on trophic networks, and I guess maybe this is a little different, but it seems like that kind of a model seems like it could be transposed into other settings, like the kind of inferential work that you're alluding to here in understanding where new technologies might emerge or that kind of thing.